ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--add-subnet-validator-fee` (int)

-Transaction fee, in nAVAX, for transactions that add new subnet validators.
+Transaction fee, in nAVAX, for transactions that add new Subnet validators.
 Defaults to `10000000` nAVAX (.01 AVAX).

 #### `--add-subnet-delegator-fee` (int)

-Transaction fee, in nAVAX, for transactions that add new subnet delegators.
+Transaction fee, in nAVAX, for transactions that add new Subnet delegators.
 Defaults to `10000000` nAVAX (.01 AVAX).

 #### `--min-delegator-stake` (int)